sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/schools/lat-am-settlement/2_recruitment.md

   who "do the math" and conclude that modern industrial society will not last, for the most part, beyond a few generations.
 - They should agree with the settlement [constitution](../constitution]).
   - Particularly, they should be willing to (eventually) switch over to Sanskrit - atleast for formal communication.
+  - Of course, they should (gradually) learn the language of the surrounding people (eg. Spanish).

 ### Number
 Shooting for 500 families.